IRNAS/KORUZA-instructions/index.md

 ---

 ##Support
-Should you need any help with KORUZA, get in touch with others involced in teh project and Institute IRNAS team via:
+Should you need any help with KORUZA, get in touch with others involved in the project and Institute IRNAS team via:

 [CHAT](https://chat.irnas.eu/)